dojo/app/README.md

 Each method returns the ID string if the respective instance was registered, or throws an error if not.

+Note that the default store, if any, is registered under the `DEFAULT_STORE` symbol, *not* an ID string.

 ### Loading an action, store or widget

 You can load previously registered actions, stores and widgets using the `get*()` methods: